ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ###### (in development...)
 Reflection Template Library for Modern C++
 - Introspect a (user defined) class/struct/type, modify objects at run time without dealing with its type at "Compile Time".
-- **Static Library**, core design is to maintain table of function/variable pointers, collected at compile time and providing a mechanism access them without exposing their types at all.
+- **Static Library**, core design is to maintain several tables of function/variable pointers, collected at compile time and providing a mechanism to access them in complete absence of their types at run time.
 ## Exclusive Features,
 - Pure **Builder Pattern** for manual registration of types, super-easy to understand, No use of any "Mysterious MACROS" at all.</br>Thats Right- **NO MACROS!!**
 - No need to add any bit of a code to any class/struct/type (to be reflected) declaration or to its implementation.</br>Yes, **No Code Littering, Keep it clean!**